A Magnificent Building

-Visitors will approach the Australian Opal Centre across the historic Three Mile opal field at Lightning Ridge, where Bimble Box and Wild Orange trees, ancient machines and mounds of pink and cream opal dirt create a sparsely beautiful outback landscape that echoes with a century of opal mining history.
+Visitors will approach the new Australian Opal Centre across the historic Three Mile opal field, where Bimble Box and Wild Orange trees, ancient machines and mounds of pink and cream opal dirt create a sparsely beautiful outback landscape that echoes with a century of opal mining history.

-There, they will discover a remarkable building by acclaimed architects Glenn Murcutt and Wendy Lewin – a building recessed into, and protected by, the earth.
+There, they will discover a remarkable building recessed into, and protected by, the earth.

 The complex will contain magnificent permanent exhibitions, education and learning facilities, a cinema, gallery spaces, a spectacular opal vault, research library, scientific laboratory and underground gardens.